coltorapps/builder/docs/src/app/docs/entities-values/page.md

 ```

 {% callout title="You should know!" %}
-Entities values are always structured as a single-level flat format, mirroring the philosophy of `FormData`.
+Entities values are always structured as a single-level flat format, mirroring the format of `FormData`.
 {% /callout %}

 ## Validation